Children love a good story, don't they? Especially a good bedtime story.

 This is a book where the illustrations are as important as the text, making it a perfect book to cuddle up together with.

-Fergus' father has gone missing and his mother makes ends meet by working in a cake shop.
+Fergus Crane's father has gone missing and his mother makes ends meet by working in a cake shop.
 Helped by mysterious parcels from his long-lost uncle and fuelled by a lot of hot chocolate, he sets off in search of his father.

 Children who love tales of magic and wizards (so most of them then) will love this beautifully written story of a boy wizard who has to make amends for a foolish prank that goes wrong, unleashing a monster which haunts both him and his fellow countrymen.

-It probably would be more appreciated by slightly older children than some of the books included here, but will entrance all who listen.
+A Wizard of Earthsea probably would be more appreciated by slightly older children than some of the books included here, but will entrance all who listen.
 This is my own personal choice as my favourite book that I read to the children, because it is simply so beautifully written.

 If you are itching for some more book ideas, try 20 Children's Classics That You Can Download For Free Right Now or Ten Brilliant Books for Toddlers.